 Please note that any Academic matters should be discussed with your Departmental Exchange Co-ordinator - Study Abroad Office is not in position to offer Academic advice to students.

 The period you will spend at one of our partner institutions forms an integral part of your degree at Aberystwyth University - this means that all marks and credits obtained overseas will be transferred back to Aberystwyth University upon the successful completion of your placement.
 Accordingly, once you have researched the destination you are interested in, you MUST discuss your choices with your Personal Tutor and your Departmental Exchange Co-ordinator.

 Our current list of International Exchange Partners is available on our International Exchange Partners webpages.

 You are required to list (in order of preference) 4 partner universities and should be aware that you may not be offered your first choice.
 A completed application includes the following:

-- Fully complete and signed Outgoing Students Application Form 2019-2020 (including signatures from your Personal Tutor and Departmental Exchange Co-Ordinator).
+- Fully complete and signed Outgoing Student Application 2020/21 (including signatures from your Personal Tutor and Departmental Exchange Co-Ordinator).